The traditional "dos" held for men and women about to get married - a stag (or bachelor)...

 More recently, he was invited to join the Obama Foundation Leaders Asia-Pacific Program.

-AF works directly with the communities of the Anambas Island with close coordination of the local government.
+AF works directly with the communities of Anambas Island in close coordination with the local government.
 Consistent with Bawah Reserve’s focus on “Above, Below and Beyond,” there are three pillars of priorities:

 Identifying indigenous flora and fauna to repopulate the ecosystem and restore biodiversity to the area.
 Projects such as community-based reforestation and forest ecotourism are in the pipeline.